 Soft white cheeses are popular and this Workshop will provide the opportunity for you to make cheeses including Brie and Camembert, either to enjoy yourself or to give as a gift.

 Blue Cheeses come in a range of forms, from a creamy blue to Roquefort-style or Stilton-style.
 This Workshop will demystify the process of creating some of these very appealing cheeses.

 Some cheeses, like cheddar, are often known as “hard” cheeses but that does not mean they are difficult to make, simply that they need time to mature and become firm.
-This Workshop will look at a variety of cheeses and discuss whether they are, in fact, hard, firm or mature, along with learning about how to preserve cheeses through waxing.
+This Workshop will look at a variety of cheeses and discuss whether they are, in fact, hard, firm, or mature, along with learning about how to preserve cheeses through waxing.
 We include semi-hard cheeses in this Workshop as the maturing time is shorter so the cheese can be eaten sooner.
-The cheeses made in this Workshop are Havarti, Smoked Caerphilly and Red Leicester-style – all of these cheeses can be made in the home kitchen with little effort.
+The cheeses made in this Workshop include Havarti, Smoked Caerphilly, and Red Leicester-style – all of these cheeses can be made in the home kitchen with little effort.

 The most commonly asked question is “can we take our cheeses home?”.
 The answer is “yes”!
-The cheeses you make in your group are yours to take home, nurture and enjoy (sharing optional).
+The cheeses you make in your group are yours to take home, nurture, and enjoy (sharing optional).

-Timing: workshops generally run from 9:00am to 3:30pm.
+Timing: workshops generally run from 9:00 am to 3:30 pm.

 Location: Kangaroo Valley Hall, Osborne Park, Moss Vale Road, Kangaroo Valley, NSW.